Gorgexpress/bullet_manager/README.md

 # Bullet Manager
-Godot module that adds classes made for dealing with large amounts of 2d projectiles.
-3 classes total, 2 of which will show up in the editor as new node types.
+Godot module that adds 2 classes made for dealing with large amounts of 2d projectiles.

 BulletManager - The core class.
 Holds all the bullets, and handles rendering/updating them.
 Extends CanvasItem.
 BulletManagerBulletType - Defines a type of bullet.
 Should always be a direct child of a BulletManager.
 Extends Node.
-BulletManagerBullet - A single bullet, with a position, velocity, speed, acceleration, and type.
-Extends Object.

 ## Installing
 Clone into the modules folder and compile Godot.
 Should just work in 3.0.
 Not sure about 3.1.